lauramilena3/On-rep-seq/docs/userGuide.rst

 Run the snakemake pipeline with the desired number of cores::

-   snakemake -j nCores
+   snakemake -j nCores --use-conda

-If you are using your laptop we recommend to leave 2 free processors for other tasks.
+If you are using your laptop we suggest you to leave 2 free processors for other system tasks.

 View dag of jobs to visualize the workflow
 ++++++++++++++++++++++++++++++++++++++++++